Redloaded24/Redloaded24/README.md

 - 👋 Hi, I’m @Redloaded24
-- 👀 I’m interested in Game dev
+- 👀 I’m interested in Machine Learnig
-- 🌱 I’m currently learning Basics of computer science
+- 🌱 I’m currently Searching for free resoureces
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...